Italian Slang

 /sta ˈbɛne/

 It's fine, works for me.
 Example: "Sta bene così."
+(It's fine like this.)
 Italian slang phrase of acceptance.

 Stai fresco